vcwild/scylla-perf/README.md

 Scylla-perf is a CLI program that is used to run performance testing on a ScyllaDB cluster.

+The CLI works by encapsulating all of its dependencies in docker containers, so having [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed are the only requirements.

+This project **only supports Linux-based systems**.

 ## Table of Contents

 - [Requirements](#requirements)